-When schools closed in Ontario in January, my kids and I suddenly had to navigate online learning at home.
+When schools closed in Ontario, my kids and I suddenly had to navigate online learning at home.
 It’s been a challenge, but their teachers have been phenomenal in their dedication.
 My older children, who are in Grades 4 and 5, have adapted well.
 But with my youngest child, online learning has been a struggle.

 Doing Grade 1 completely online is tough.
 Six-year-olds aren’t used to sitting and navigating a computer all day long, and at the end of each school day, she and I both feel emotionally drained.